OwlCarousel2/OwlCarousel2/CONTRIBUTING.md

 Good pull requests are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+**Going forward, we will only be accepting pull requests that are linked to an issue that is marked "[approved for development](https://github.com/smashingboxes/OwlCarousel2/labels/approved%20for%20development)."** If there is something you'd like to implement that isn't already approved (like a new feature, documentation updates, or some sort of refactoring), create an issue on the issue tracker!
+Only submitting pull requests for issues that have been approved helps us, the maintainers, get new code into the project quickly and helps prevent you from spending a lot of time on something that might never get merged into the project.

 Adhering to the following process is the best way to get your work included in the project: